 A revered predator that once roamed across much of Africa has fallen victim to complex threats that are dramatically increasing as human population growth and development rise across the continent.
 Learn about the threats facing lions below.

-The bushmeat trade.
 The bushmeat trade is the commercial sale of meat acquired through the illegal poaching of wildlife, such as antelope.
 Often leading to a violent death, this poaching is often done with wire snares placed along water and feeding routes to maximize the capture of animals.
-Once for subsistence, today much of the bushmeat trade occurs in protected areas, is illegal, and is for commercial purposes.
+Once for subsistence, today much of the bushmeat trade is for commercial purposes, is illegal, and occurs in protected areas.
 Illegal hunting for bushmeat affects lions in two ways; by dramatically reducing the populations of animals that are food sources for lions and by directly killing lions who inadvertently are caught in the wire snares that are set to illegally harvest other species.

 Conflict between lions and people arises when lions attack and kill livestock, which often triggers farmers to retaliate by killing lions.
 Retaliatory killing in its worst form is conducted using poison which can kill entire prides and a host of other species—from elephants to vultures to wild dogs, leopards and cheetah.

 With rapidly growing human populations, there are increasing influxes of livestock and herders in search of better grazing within wildlife areas across Africa – resulting in more conflict between people and lions.
 Livestock also compete with wildlife for resources, causing declines in the wild prey lions depend on.
 In many cases influxes of herders are also associated with secondary problems such as elevated poaching.
 Many such movements of people into lion landscapes result in complete habitat loss due to conversion to agriculture and settlement.